Superconnections and An Intrinsic Gauss-Bonnet-Chern Formula for Finsler Manifolds: An intrinsic Gauss-Bonnet-Chern formula on Finsler manifolds

-\begin{remark} The Chern connection is essential to get the formula (\ref{GBC almost}), in which the first term follows from the almost metric-preserving property, while the second term from the torsion-freeness.
-Also note that formula (\ref{GBC almost}) is independent of the choice of the connection $\nabla$ on $TM$, we can replace $\nabla$ by the Levi-Civita connection of a fixed average Riemannian metric of a Finsler manifold to get a more intrinsic integrand. \end{remark}
+\begin{remark} The Chern connection is essential to get the formula (\ref{GBC clifford}), in which the first term follows from the almost metric-preserving property, while the second term from the torsion-freeness. \end{remark}

-In the following, by using the induced homogeneous coordinate charts $(x^i,y^i)$ on $SM$, we will workout a local version of the formula (\ref{GBC almost}).
-More precisely, we will give an explicit GBC- integrand on $M$ through the integration along the fibers, in which no information of the pull-back connection $\nabla$ are involved.
+In the following, by using the induced homogeneous coordinate charts $(x^i,y^i)$ on $SM$, we will prove Theorem \ref{main thm} by working out a local version of the formula (\ref{GBC clifford}).
+More precisely, we will give an explicit GBC-integrand on $M$ through the integration along the fibers, in which no information of the pull-back connection $\pi^*\nabla^{\rm a}$ are involved.